merondun/cuculus_migration/temperature_periods/README.md

 1      0     11500  0.17    11500
 ```

 But, we want our time periods to be a similar duration.
-I find the midpoitn of the cold periods, and then add +/- 5500 so that all periods are the same duration.
+I find the midpoint of the cold periods, and then add +/- 5750 so that all periods are the same duration (11.5K).

 | Temperature | Period  | Time_Low | Time_High | Duration |
 | ----------- | ------- | -------- | --------- | -------- |